 However, people should not invest in such stocks blindly because some companies tend to pay dividends just to soothe their shareholders.
 So, investment in such firms may not be fruitful in the long run.
 Says Shanbhag: "The best way to look for such anomalies is by checking whether the dividends are from the current cash profits."

-from the company's operating profit.
+This helps separate the chaff from the grain.
+The dividend should have been paid from the company's operating profit.
 It makes little sense to distribute cash to shareholders when the company isn't making any.

 We also analysed the dividend payments according to sectors (see graphic).
 So, which were the most generous dividend payers and which were the most niggardly?
 The IT industry was the most generous, with its dividend payments increasing by over 2,318 crore in 2010-11 compared with 2009-10.
 Banks came next with an increase of 2,158 crore, followed by the pharma industry.
 The tobacco industry made the unkindest cut, reducing its dividend by 351 crore.

 We have identified five fundamentally sound dividend paying companies that can make for good, stable investments.
 All five are established players in their respective sectors and are included in the S&P CNX Nifty.
-The share prices of these
+The share prices of these stocks have been hammered down due to the global crisis.
+This only makes them more attractive for the long-term investor.
+Among these five stocks, Bajaj Auto tops with its 100% dividend growth in 2010-11 over the previous year.

 Tata Motors